 Students must sign an enrollment agreement before beginning a career training program at Project Heartbeat.
-The agreement includes information pertaining to preprequisites, tuition and fees, billing, attendance, payment options, and other related matters.
+The agreement includes information pertaining to prerequisites, tuition and fees, billing, attendance, payment options, and other related matters.
 As a prospective student, you are encouraged to review the catalog prior to signing the enrollment agreement.
 You are also encouraged to review the School Performance Fact Sheet, which must be provided to you prior to signing an enrollment agreement

 All interested applicants must submit a completed application along with a \$100.00 non- refundable application fee.
 Upon acceptance and approval of the application, the applicant will be invited to tour the facility and discuss program information.
 The enrollment agreement will be executed on the first day of class.
 All required registration fees and documents must be provided as listed in the enrollment agreement.
+The enrollment agreement is a legally binding contract.
+The student's signature certifies that they have read, understood, and agreed to their rights and responsibilities, and that the institution's cancellation and refund policies have been clearly explained to them.
 (CEC §94909(a)(3)(B))